- BFF Home

 1 Samuel 15:16-23

-1 Samuel 15:16-23 The Excuse: Shifts Blame is part 5/7 of the Living Commentary on 1 Samuel 15 which shows how Samuel exposes King Saul of his error, unthankfulness and shifts blame off himself.
+1 Samuel 15:16-23 The Excuse: Shifts Blame is part 5/7 of The Bible Teacher's Commentary on 1 Samuel 15 which shows how Samuel exposes King Saul of his error, unthankfulness and shifts blame off himself.

 “Then Samuel said to Saul, “Wait, and let me tell you what the LORD said to me last night.”
 And he said to him, “Speak.”
 And Samuel said, “Is it not true, though you were little in your own eyes, you were made the head of the tribes of Israel?
 And the LORD anointed you king over Israel, and the LORD sent you on a mission, and said, ‘Go and utterly destroy the sinners, the Amalekites, and fight against them until they are exterminated.’
 “Why then did you not obey the voice of the LORD, but rushed upon the spoil and did what was evil in the sight of the LORD?”